THE PLAN TO GET US TO A CONVENTION

 Our future depends on 7,000 state legislators in 50 states.
 All of them need to trust each other and join together to make changes to the constitution.
 Those changes will give us better leaders.
 Social trust is “one of society’s most fundamental building blocks” according to WSJ Reporter Kevin Vallier.
 Social trust is diminished by corruption, polarization, partisan political leadership, decline in religious faith, biased main streamed media, social media platforms, intellectual ignorance of the wisdom of the populace, and other social issues.
 We are in deep trouble!
 The United States is the only established democracy to suffer a loss of social trust.

 The traditional method of opposition to highly charged issues does not work.
 We need to take action to get better leaders and reform the processes by which decisions are made.

 Path To Reform suggests that there are four steps to successful reform:

-First Step: Remember always that corrupt leadership is the core problem.
-Our Founding Fathers and their successors for many years fought and argued according to the same basic Constitution we have today, and preserved our freedoms to inspire the creativity and hard work that yielded the progress of our nation.
+Remember always that corrupt leadership is the core problem.
+Our Founding Fathers and their successors for many years fought and argued according to the same basic Constitution we have today and preserved our freedoms to inspire the creativity and hard work that yielded the progress of our nation.

-Third Step: Focus our efforts to build consensus on a non-partisan platform by reaching out to three blue states and three red states.
+Focus our efforts on building consensus on a non-partisan platform by reaching out to three blue states and three red states.
 From this consensus, we will develop a plan to reach legislators in all 50 states and inspire state support and enthusiasm for a convention.

-Fourth Step: Plan a conference of states in August 2021 at the Ohio State Capitol in Columbus to test the success of our efforts and lay the groundwork for a full convention of states in 2023 to consider reform amendments.
+Plan a conference of states in August 2022 in Denver, CO, to test the success of our efforts and lay the groundwork for a full convention of states in 2023 to consider reform amendments

 The Constitution, Article V